mulias/possum_parser_language/docs/language.md

 A value function can be an alias for an existing value function, or a new function that may be parametrized by other values.
 All value function names must be `UpperCamelCase`.

 Unlike parsers, value functions don't consume input and can only manipulate and return concrete values.
 Value functions may use the same infix operators as parsers, but in this context the operators only act as control flow.
-All value functions must be invoked with parentheses, even when the function takes no arguments.
-An `UpperCamelCase` value without `()` is assumed to be a local variable.

 ```
 # Alias for an existing value function